What is the aim of this review

 The review authors searched for studies that had been published up to April 2021.

-A discharge plan tailored to the individual patient probably brings about a small reduction in hospital length of stay and reduces the risk of readmission to hospital at three months follow-up for older people with a medical condition.
-Discharge planning may lead to increased satisfaction with healthcare for patients and professionals.
-There is little evidence that discharge planning reduces costs to the health service.
+A structured discharge plan that is tailored to the individual patient probably brings about a small reduction in the initial hospital length of stay and readmissions to hospital for older people with a medical condition, may slightly increase patient satisfaction with healthcare received.
+The impact on patient health status and healthcare resource use or cost to the health service is uncertain.

 To assess the effectiveness of planning the discharge of individual patients moving from hospital.

-Randomised controlled trials (RCTs) that compared an individualised discharge plan with routine discharge care that was not tailored to individual participants.
+Randomised trials that compared an individualised discharge plan with routine discharge that was not tailored to individual participants.
 Participants were hospital inpatients.

-Two authors independently undertook data analysis and quality assessment using a pre-designed data extraction sheet.
-We grouped studies according to patient groups (elderly medical patients, patients recovering from surgery, and those with a mix of conditions) and by outcome.
-We performed our statistical analysis according to the intention-to-treat principle, calculating risk ratios (RRs) for dichotomous outcomes and mean differences (MDs) for continuous data using fixed-effect meta-analysis.
-When combining outcome data was not possible because of differences in the reporting of outcomes, we summarised the reported data in the text.
+Two review authors independently undertook data analysis and quality assessment using a pre-designed data extraction sheet.
+We grouped studies by older people with a medical condition, people recovering from surgery, and studies that recruited participants with a mix of conditions.
+We calculated risk ratios (RRs) for dichotomous outcomes and mean differences (MDs) for continuous data using fixed-effect meta-analysis.
+When combining outcome data it was not possible because of differences in the reporting of outcomes, we summarised the reported results for each trial in the text.